Amazing Facts of Website Design & Development That You Didn’t Know About or Maybe You Did?

 5. Responsive Design & Mobile Design Are Two Separate Features.

-There are two discrete ways to shifting screen sizes; it is an either mobile or responsive design.
+There are two discrete ways to shifting screen sizes; it is either mobile or responsive design.
 A Mobile design offers a restrictive and often very limited version of your website that’s used on smartphones and tablets.
 Responsive design is flexible enough to allow websites to resize and reflow their layout based on the visitor’s screen size and gives them a consistent experience of the images, typefaces & navigational properties.
 Responsive design means fluid design.
 It should be capable of optimizing and shaping up based on devices and screen resolution.
 If your design is not capable of adapting change devices and screen resolution it stands to no benefit.

 6. Website’s Design Influences Visitor Behavior & Your Reputation.